EWCM (Egg White Cervical Mucous) or Semen: How to Tell the Difference

 Go with your feelings.
 Sometimes it is hard to tell the difference between EWCM and semen just by looking at it.
 What you feel is more indicative of your fertility.
 Do you feel wet or lubricated?
 If you feel very slippery, use your feelings as your guide instead of simply relying on what you can physically see.

 What if you are not sure?
 If you can’t tell if what you are seeing is semen or EWCM, it is better to err on the side of caution.
-Consider it EWCM and watch for other signs of ovulation.
+Consider it EWCM and watch for other signs you might be ovulating.